szemate/szemate.github.io/mira.md

 > “All problems in computer science can be solved by another level of abstraction.” — David Wheeler,
 > CS professor at Cambridge University

-#### Homework for 21 May
+#### Homework for 4 June

-1. __Exercise:__ Describe the process of your daily morning routine.
-Decompose it into multiple layers of abstraction (i.e. start with big steps, break them down into smaller steps, then the smaller steps into even smaller steps etc.)
-2. Please download and install the following applications:
+Please download and install the following applications:

 - [Python 3](https://www.python.org/downloads/) for running the Python programs we're going to write.
 Make sure to download the 3.x version.
 - [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code.
 Download the free Community version instead of the trial version.
 - [Git](https://git-scm.com/downloads) is a version control system to save and share your work easily.
 - [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
 Download the free for non-commercial version instead of the trial version.
-3. Revise the "Things to remember" of the 2nd and 3rd sessions.

 ---